bizz84/SwiftyStoreKit/README.md

 * If the local receipt is missing or `forceRefresh = true` when calling `fetchReceipt`, a network call is made to refresh it.
 * If the user is not logged to the App Store, StoreKit will present a popup asking to **Sign In to the iTunes Store**.
-* If the user enters valid credentials, the receipt will be refreshed and verified.
+* If the user enters valid credentials, the receipt will be refreshed.
 * If the user cancels, receipt refresh will fail with a **Cannot connect to iTunes Store** error.

 If `fetchReceipt` is successful, it will return the **encrypted** receipt as a string.
 For this reason, a **validation** step is needed to get all the receipt fields in readable form.
 This can be done in various ways: